awsdocs/aws-glue-developer-guide/doc_source/console-machine-learning-transforms.md

 You can use AWS Glue to create custom machine learning transforms that can be used to cleanse your data\.
 You can use these transforms when you create a job on the AWS Glue console\.

-For information about how to create a machine learning transform, see [Machine Learning Transforms in AWS Glue](machine-learning.md)\.
+For information about how to create a machine learning transform, see [Matching Records with AWS Lake Formation FindMatches](machine-learning.md)\.

 **Topics**
 + [Transform Properties](#console-machine-learning-properties)